Duluth Mayor Emily Larson announces finalist for Police Chief job

 DULUTH, MN-- Duluth Mayor Emily Larson announced Mike Ceynowa as the finalist for the Duluth Police Chief job.

-Mike Ceynow has worked in the Duluth Police Department for 24 years in various different roles.
+Mike Ceynowa has worked in the Duluth Police Department for 24 years in various different roles.
 His most recent: Deputy Chief of Patrol.

 You’ll remember that former Duluth Police Chief Mike Tusken announced his retirement back in June and his last day with the department was August 1.